pajjaecat/ORI-SRD/docs/tutorials.rst

 `2021_2022_RNN_Robust_All_Models <https://github.com/pajjaecat/ORI-SRD/blob/main/Ressources/Notebooks/2021_2022_RNN_Robust_All_Models.ipynb>`_
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Combine the prediction of three RNN models to evaluate whether an exceeding of the defined maximum voltage rise will occur in next step.
 The user with the help of paramUser get to choose the combination or the unique model to use.
-This is an implementation of the Combined RNN prediction described in Section 2.1 of `The voltage rise detection block scheme_` in parallel.
+This is an implementation of the Combined RNN prediction described in Section 2.1 of |vRiseBlockScheme|_ in parallel.